mikes222/mapsforge_flutter/mapsforge_flutter/README.md

     DisplayModel displayModel = DisplayModel();

+Note: For crisper maps consider to set the deviceScaleFactor to a higher value, e.g. 2

 Create the render theme which specifies how to render the informations from the mapfile.

 > You can think of it like a css-file for mapsforge